marisol-lemus/Fetal_SP_Segmentation/README.md

 ## Dataset

 The model was trained with a dataset of 89 MRI's of subjects between 22 GW and 31 GW.
 To train the model, the data splits for training/validation/testing are given in ./data/.
-A gestational age (GA) file is needed that incudes the GA of the subjects in alphabetical order.
+A gestational age (GA) file is needed that includes the GA of the subjects in alphabetical order.
 You can find an example in ./data/GA.txt

 ## Evaluation